3rd Infantry Division (United States): Cold War to the Millennium (1953 through 2000)

 Later nearly 1,000 soldiers(one unit-I co.
 3rd Aviation Support, 3rd ID) deployed to southeastern Turkey and northern Iraq in Operation Provide Comfort to help Kurdish refugees.

 In late Spring of 1991, the division supplied senior ranking officers and non-commissioned officers, along with a military police company to Task Force Victory (Forward).
 Stationed in Kuwait the Task Force was to provide division-level support to the 11th Armored Cavalry Regiment (which shared the same duty station).
 Those elements of V Corps attached to the task force (including those of the division) returned to their home units in early September 1991.

 As part of the Army's reduction to a ten-division force, the 24th Infantry Division was inactivated on 15 February 1996, and reflagged to become the 3rd Infantry Division.

 In 1996 the division was redeployed to Fort Stewart, Fort Benning, and Hunter Army Airfield, Georgia.
 The division repeatedly demonstrated its deployability since then by maintaining a battalion, and later a brigade task force presence in Kuwait.
 It has also moved sizable forces to Egypt, Bosnia and Kosovo in partnership training and peacekeeping missions.

-In 1996–97, the 3rd Infantry Division Detachment, Rear Tactical Operations Center (RTOC), which is a unit manned by the Georgia Army National Guard was mobilized and served in Operation Joint Endeavor.
+In 1996–97, the 3rd Infantry Division Detachment, Rear Tactical Operations Center (RTOC), which is a unit staffed by the Georgia Army National Guard, was mobilized and served in Operation Joint Endeavor.
 During this time, the 3rd ID RTOC served under the 1st Infantry Division and later the 1st Armored Division.
 Respectively serving in Bosnia, at Camps Dallas and Angela, near Tuzla under the 1ID, and then in Croatia at Slavonski Brod, under the 1AD, serving as the Assistant Division Commander for Support, then BG George Casey.

-OIF I (Baghdad Spearhead)
+Twenty-first century

+Invasion of Iraq

 Early in 2003, the entire division deployed in weeks to Kuwait.
-It was called on subsequently to spearhead Coalition forces in Operation Iraqi Freedom, fighting its way to Baghdad in early April, leading to the end of the Saddam Hussein government.
+It was called on subsequently to spearhead Coalition forces in Operation Iraqi Freedom, fighting its way to Baghdad in early April, destroying Saddam Hussein's government.
 The First Brigade captured the Baghdad International Airport and cleared and secured the airport, which also resulted in the division's first Medal of Honor since the Korean War, awarded to SFC Paul Ray Smith.
 Second Brigade, Third Infantry division made the much-publicized "Thunder Run" into downtown Baghdad.
 The Second Brigade was redeployed to Fallujah, Iraq during the summer of 2003.
 The division returned to the United States in September 2003.

 Order of Battle during the 2003 invasion: